CelineChole/express-middleware/overview.md

 - Install [Nodemon](https://www.npmjs.com/package/nodemon) `npm i -D nodemon`
 <details>
 <summary>What is Nodemon?</summary>
-<p>Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.</p>
+Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 </details>

 - App.listen: